 Enterprise apps focus more on productivity.

-Therefore, even though they are heavily influenced by engaging consumer apps with great UI, the design comes second in most enterprise apps.
+Therefore, even though they are heavily influenced by engaging consumer apps with great UI, the design comes second in most enterprise solutions.

 In most cases, employees are supposed to use business apps regardless of how they make them feel.
-This is just how modern businesses operate as of recent years.
+This is just how modern businesses operate in recent years.

 Even so, these particular enterprise apps usually lack any custom elements (animations, custom navigation, etc.) and instead stick with so-called native UI/UX building blocks.

 “Good design is as little design as possible.”